-Although you may want employees to meet specific age requirements before covering them under your company’s policy, it is important to ensure that you do not breach aspects of employment or discrimination law by unlawfully favouring certain workers, or groups of workers over others.
-It is illegal to discriminate against employees, job seekers or trainees on grounds of age.
-However, you may want to introduce a fixed probationary period for your employees, before they are eligible to receive Group Critical Illness cover.
-Or you may decide to allow entry to your company’s scheme at schedule points during the year – monthly or annually.
-The benefit basis and terms must be the same for every individual in different categories if these are applied.
+You can choose who benefits from a Group Critical Illness policy, for example just senior staff.
+It's important to understand the implications of the Equality Act 2010, which makes it illegal to discriminate against employees.
+Job seekers or trainees on grounds of age.
+However. you may want to introduce a fixed probationary period for your general staff, before they are eligible to receive Group Critical Illness cover.
+Or you may decide to allow entry to your company's scheme at schedule points during the year- monthly or annually.

-We can consider covering employees who are resident overseas, as long as they have a contract of employment with a UK company covered by this policy.
-For more information please contact us.
+We will consider covering employees who live overseas, as long as they have a contract of employment with a UK company covered by the policy.

-We won’t ask for any medical information about your employees before the policy begins.
-If they make a claim, we’ll investigate if the illness existed before the policy started, as we don't cover pre-existing conditions, and then assess the claim against the policy conditions.
+We can set up the policy without asking for any medical information, but if an employee makes a claim we'll investigate if the illness existed before the policy started and then assess the claim against the policy conditions.

-Yes.
-Providing there’s been no break in cover, we’ll usually allow ‘No Worse Terms’ to apply.
+Yes, providing there's been no break in cover, we'll usually allow 'No Worse Terms' to apply.
 This applies to the critical illnesses and operations that are common between providers.
-In these cases, employees will switch over automatically and be given the same medical underwriting terms and levels of benefit as they had with the previous insurer, with no more medical evidence required (providing this does not exceed our policy limit).
+In these cases, your employees will switch over automatically and be given the same medical underwriting terms and levels of benefit as they had with the previous insurer, with no more medical evidence required (subject to the policy maximum).

 If one of your employees is diagnosed with a critical illness or has an operation covered by the policy, we need to be notified by you within three months.
-There are two forms to complete – one by you, and one by your employee.
-For valid claims, we will pay a lump sum to your employee if they are diagnosed with one of the specified illnesses or undergo one of the specified operations, and then survive for 14 days.
-For a claim for total permanent disability, a member must be continuously and permanently disabled for six months before we will pay a lump sum.
+There will be two forms to complete, one by you, and one by your employee.
+We will pay a lump sum to your employee if they are diagnosed with one of the specified illnesses or undergo one of the specified operations (surviving for 14 days after diagnosis or an operation).
+For claims relating to permanent disability, a member must be continuously and permanently disabled for six months before we will pay a lump sum.

-Each covered employee can make more than on claim, providing each one is for a different and unrelated condition.
-Multiple claims do not apply to cover for spouses, civil partners and children.
+Each covered employee can make more than one claim, providing each one is for a different and unrelated condition.
+Multiple claims do not apply to cover married partners, civil partners and children.